 Pickering Village United Church.
 The Pickering United Church was established in 1930.
 The first building was build on Kingston Road in 1891.
 After the church building became too small with no room for expansion, they moved to a new 25,000 square foot facility on Church Street in Ajax.
 The land was donated in 1988 by developer John Boddy.

-We painted the large hallways and common areas of the church including the doors.
+In the interior of the building we painted the hallways and common areas of the church including the doors.
 This was a successful project for a very happy customer.
 The church has since been a good source of referral residential business in the Pickering and Ajax area.

 Painting Services for Churches